akumm2k/Ideas/journal.md

 men that host vengeance to reciprocate in kind (or not so much).

 Now, I am not vengeful, but I do not forget.
-I remember, and I can bite like a pitbull (metaphorically for defense).
+I remember, and I know how to defend myself.
 Decency and strength are powerful against ignorance and weakness to face and express the truth.
 Remember, your vices are not just yours.
 You influence others in ways you can't fathom.